-Henrietta is a Personal Injury barrister representing both claimants and defendants.
+Henrietta is a Personal Injury & Clinical Negligence Barrister who represents both claimants and defendants.

 Henrietta enjoys tennis, dance and running (having completed the London marathon and half marathons).
 She is also currently learning Hindi.

 Henrietta acts for both claimants and defendants.
 She appears in court on a daily basis.

 She has been instructed to attend an array of hearings (non-exhaustive list):

 - Application to set aside default judgment

 - Trial – small claims and fast track

 In relation to trials, Henrietta largely appears in cases involving road traffic accidents.
 One of her more recent articles examines vicarious liability and collisions.
 Please click here to read it.